 - Similarly to the rest of the nation, real earnings in the region peaked during the pandemic recession and have fallen since, and disparities (both nominal and real) are largest across education categories, with smaller but still substantial gaps across racial and ethnic categories, gender, and age. - The average earnings for the region are higher than the rest of the country. - Black and Hispanic workers earn about 65-80% of white workers.
-Earnings of Black workers stand at 80.3% of the earnings of white workers in the Second District in May 2025. - Among workers, women earn 86.3% of the earnings of men in the Second District in May 2025, an increase from 80.3% in February 2025. - Workers without a bachelor's degree earn 52.2% of the earnings of workers with a bachelor's degree.
+Earnings of Black workers stand at 73.8% of the earnings of white workers in the Second District in August 2025 and have fallen since May 2025. - Among workers, women earn 81.4% of the earnings of men in the Second District in August 2025, a decrease from 86.3% in May 2025. - Workers without a bachelor's degree earn 54.5% of the earnings of workers with a bachelor's degree.
 The college premium in the region tends to be somewhat higher than in the nation as a whole.